Truth and the Need for the Holy Spirit

 “I am the way and the truth and the life” (John 14:6): Christ is the source of truth and communicates truth for the salvation of all people.
 He is the fountain of truth that contains no admixture of falsity.
 In Christ there is never any concession to political correctness.
 He invites us to follow him on a most reliable path, but one that is “narrow” and requires great courage.

 The need for courage is answered in the form of the Holy Spirit.
 “I have much more to tell you,” Christ told his apostles, “but you cannot bear it now.
-But when he comes, the Spirit of truth, he will guide you to all truth” (John 16:12).
+But when he comes, the Spirit of truth, he will guide you all to truth” (John 16:12).
 “Enough for you that the Holy Spirit will come upon you, and you will receive strength from him” (Acts 1:8).

 The descent of the Holy Spirit took place on Pentecost, 50 days after the resurrection of Christ.
 It was understandable that the apostles, given the enormity of their mission, were frightened.
 Their task seemed impossible.
 Yet it was impossible only in human terms.
 Hence the need for the Holy Spirit, whose supernatural Power is the correlative of their human weaknesses.
 The Power would arrive in the form of seven gifts: